 Dog lovers will enjoy letting their pets run off-leash at the 130-plus acre Frank S. Ortiz Dog Park (the parking lot entrance is on the southwest side of Camino de las Crucitas at Buckman Road).
 During WWII, this area was a Japanese internment Camp.
 On the hill above the park is a memorial to the Japanese interned here.

-Santa Fe has recently started community gardens in several parks.
+Santa Fe has started community gardens in several parks.
 For the low fee of $15.00, community members lease a plot to grow food for their families.

 Not up for a big hike but love to be outside?
 The Prescription Trails Walking Guide makes it easy to plan your route for walking or wheelchair rolling at City parks, open spaces, and recreation facilities.